shivasr/neueda-url-shortener/README.md

 # Neueda URL Shortener
 This is a Spring project demonstrating URL shortener.
+This is a dockerized solution .
+The docker image is available in the docker hub at: docker build . --file Dockerfile --tag shivasr/neueda-url-shortener:1.0.0.

 ## How this works
 This application is developed using Spring boot framework and launches a server at port, say 8080 and exposes the two REST API endpoints: